 Renfe is the national train operator in Spain.
 It has the widest network of high-speed trains in Europe, linking major cities with AVE, AV-City, Avant, Alvia, and Euromed trains.
 Long-distance routes are served by Altaria and Talgo trains, while regional routes are operated by Media Distancia, Regional and Express Regional trains.
 Renfe also operates on international routes to France and Portugal.
 Renfe trains offer four different travel classes, depending on the train you’re travelling on – Turista (Standard), Turista Plus (Premium Economy), Preferente (Business Class) and Club (First Class).

-AVE is Renfe's high-speed train, with trains capable of reaching up to 330 km/h.
+AVE is Renfe's flagship high-speed service, with trains capable of reaching up to 193 mph (310 km/h).
 It’s one of the fastest trains in Europe and connects the main cities of Spain.
 Most AVE trains offer four comfort classes – Turista (standard class), Turista Plus (wider, more comfortable seats), Preferente (lounge access, wide leather seats, food and drink service) and Club (First Class equivalent, with 1-1 configuration, ultra-wide seats, gourmet food and drink and lounge access).
 All AVE trains have air conditioning, power sockets, free WiFi and a buffet carriage serving a selection of food and drinks.

-Able to reach speeds of at 250 km/h, Avant trains operate short and medium distance high-speed services.
-These trains are intended to cover journeys within the same autonomous community or in two neighbouring communes.
-For this reason, trains generally don’t offer catering services and travel less than 200 km.
+Able to reach speeds of at 155 mph (250 km/h), Avant trains operate short and medium distance high-speed services.
+These trains are intended to cover journeys within the same autonomous community or in two neighbouring communities.
+For this reason, trains generally don’t offer catering services and travel less than 125 miles (200 km).
 They have two types of comfort classes – Turista (Second Class) and Preferente (First Class).

-Renfe's Media Distancia are regional trains operated by CAF locomotives that operate medium-distance routes that are not operated by Avant high-speed trains.
-Most trains Media Distancia trains are one class.
+Renfe's Media Distancia are regional trains operated by CAF locomotives that run on medium-distance routes not covered by Avant high-speed trains.
+Most Media Distancia trains have one class.
 However, there are some that will have Turista (Second Class) and Preferente (First Class).
 These trains also have spaces for bicycles, and all seats are equipped with power sockets and reading lights.